DIPlib/diplib.github.io/PyDIP.md

 # *PyDIP*

-Currently, *PyDIP* is a thin wrapper that makes most of the functionality in *DIPlib* accessible from within Python.
+*PyDIP* is a thin wrapper that makes most of the functionality in *DIPlib* accessible from within Python.
 Function names and arguments are mostly identical to the C++ functions.
 The only exception is for indexing into images, which uses the Python slicing syntax.